chrisbarrett/.emacs.d/lisp/component-el/Readme.md

 # component.el [![Build Status](https://travis-ci.org/chrisbarrett/component-el.svg?branch=master)](https://travis-ci.org/chrisbarrett/component-el)

-An implementation of declarable, reusable components for building UIs in Emacs.
+An implementation of declarative, reusable components for building UIs in Emacs.

 I use this for my own toy projects and stuff in my personal config.
 YMMV.